realworldocaml/book/book/gadts/README.md

 As you can see from the signature of `flexible_find`, the return value now depends on the type of `If_not_found.t`, which means it can depend on the particular variant of `If_not_found.t` that's in use.
-As a result, we can now call `flexible_find` with no unnecessary options.
+As a result, `flexible_find` only returns an option when it needs to.

 ```ocaml env=main
 # flexible_find ~f:(fun x -> x > 10) [1;2;5] Return_none;;